 It indicates the luminous intensity around the light bulb.
-This light bulb has an almost identical light diagram for the C0-C180 plane (in length direction of the tube) than for the C90-C270 plane (perpendicular to the length direction).
-The beam of light produced is quite common for Tube Lights.
+This light bulb has an equal light diagram for the CO-C180 plane (in length direction of the tube) as for the C90-C270 plane (perpendicular to the length direction)

 The unit is Cd/1000lm, meaning the intensity in Cd assuming there would be 1000 lumen in the measured light bulb.
 This enables comparing different types of light bulbs.